Are we alone? House hearing seeks extraterrestrial explanations

 “I’m just gonna sit there.
 I’m gonna yield my time to Luna,” Comer said.
 “I’m just there to listen and learn.”

-Rep. Jamie Raskin (R-Md.), top Democrat on the Oversight panel, said that bipartisan interest in UAPs is a “positive thing.”
+Rep. Jamie Raskin (Md.), top Democrat on the Oversight panel, said that bipartisan interest in UAPs is a “positive thing.”
 But as of last week, he had not deeply looked into the issue.

 “With climate change and extreme fanaticism running loose on earth, other planets are seeming more and more attractive to people,” Raskin said.
 “So, I don’t blame them for wanting to have this hearing.”